 The Moral Law

 The moral law refers to commands that simply tell us how God commanded Israelites to live.
-“You shall not commit adultery,” etc. This is the aspect of the law with the most bearing on our subject of justice.
+“You shall not commit adultery,” etc. This aspect of the law has the most bearing on our subject of justice.
 The moral law shows us God’s righteousness.
 God’s righteousness is His moral character.
 His justice is a sub-category of his righteousness.
 Though some Hebrew words can mean either “righteousness” or “justice,” depending on context, sometimes these two concepts are seen together.
 Psalm 84:14 tells us that righteousness (tsadiq) and justice (mishpot) are the foundation of God’s throne.
 Commenting on this verse, Dr. Tony Evans explains:

 “Righteousness is the moral standard of right and wrong to which God holds men accountable based on His divine standard.
 Justice is the impartial and equitable application of God’s moral law in society.
 And God wants both.”

 God’s righteousness as revealed in God’s Law shows us God’s heart.
 It shows us his cares and concerns for his relationship with human beings and human beings’ relationships with one another.
 And one of the paramount concerns is justice.

 “Follow justice and justice alone, so that you may live and possess the land the Lord your God is giving you” (Deut 16:20).

 God is particularly concerned that his people should not deny justice to those who are most vulnerable in society.
 In the world of Ancient Israel, this meant the poor, widows, the fatherless and the immigrant.